fossegrim/exercises/K&R/README.md

 clang -std=c17 -Wall -Wextra -pedantic
 ```

-Exercise 4-5 also requires the `-lm` flag to compile.
+Exercise 4-5 and 4-6 also requires the `-lm` flag to compile.